-Speaker Cleaner plays a precisely-tuned sound that vibrates trapped water and dust out of your speaker grille.
+Speaker Cleaner uses a precisely-tuned sound wave to vibrate trapped water and dust out of your speaker grille.
 No tools.
 No disassembly.
 No repair shop.

 Hold your iPhone speaker-side down so gravity helps.
 Maximum volume gives the speaker enough movement to dislodge water droplets.

 Between cycles, tap the iPhone gently against your palm, speaker-side down.
-For heavy exposure (pool, full submersion), run the cycle two or three times.
+For heavy exposure, run the cycle two or three times.

 Speaker Cleaner automates this whole process in 30 seconds.